 Here is my take on what you can learn from Krispy Kreme and apply this to a smaller food business.

-- Don't over-think what you want to do with social media, the simpler, the better.
+Don't over-think what you want to do with social media, the simpler, the better.
 Mobile offers are the perfect example.
-Or take this example from Dwayne: One Facebook posting simply showing a picture of a doughnut garnered over 32,000 likes!
-Now that is simple.
+Or take this example from Dwayne: One Facebook posting simply showing a picture of a doughnut garnered over 32,000 likes Now that is simple.

-- Sentiment is what they are looking for… and you should be as well.
+The sentiment is what they are looking for… and you should be as well.
 If you just look at how often people post or only what they are saying, you are getting only part of the equation.
-Make an effort to get to know the WHY?
+Make an effort to get to know the why.
 Make an effort to understand the true motivating factors that drive your brand.

-- Social Authenticity - Take Dwayne's advice and make all of your social media decisions based on how well they fit with your mission statement.
+Be socially authentic, take Dwayne's advice and make all of your social media decisions based on how well they fit with your mission statement.

-- Practice Content Marketing.
+Practice content marketing.
 It won't be at the same level as the Krispy Kreme Blogger Summit, but you can just imagine how all of the content virally spread to millions of readers.